pyvec/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 ZeroDivisionError: division by zero
 ```

-You can notice that every function calling that led to error is written there.
+You notice that every function call that led to the error is listed here.
-The actuall error is probably somewhere around that function calling.
+The actuall error is probably somewhere near that function call.
 In our case it's easy.
-We should't call `in_func` with argument `0`.
+We shouldn't call `in_func` with argument `0`.
-Or this `in_function` should be prepared that the divisor can be `0`
+Or, the `in_function` must be written to handle the case that the divisor can be `0`
 and it should do something else than try to devide by zero.

-Python can't know where is the error that should repaired so it shows
+Python can't know where the error is that needs to be fixed, so it shows
-you everything in error message.
+you everything in the error message.
-It will be very useful in more difficult programs.
+This will be very useful in more complex programs.

-## Raising error
+## Raising an error

-Error or more precisely *exception* could be also invoked by command `raise`.
+An error, or more precisely an *exception*, can be also invoked by the command `raise`.
-After that command there have to be the name of the exception and then you write some
+After that command, write the name of the exception and some
-information about what went wrong into brackets.
+information about what went wrong in parentheses.

 ```python